JessieChan5667/MTEC3501-JessieChan5667-2026F/docs/01_speculation/01_Initial_Project_Speculation.md

 You may discuss personal experience, prior coursework, creative or technical interests, an existing project, a collaborator, or a possible CHI Meta-Project connection.
 Your answer may change as the project develops.

 [Write here.]
+I decided to do a VR simulation because I went to a VR experience and I would like to recreate something akin to what I experienced.

 ---